 Of course, hopping into a cold car is never a fun task.
 Although driving your car will actually warm up your engine faster than idling, it still means driving for a period of time in a cold vehicle.
 And, it also means dealing with the frost on your car windows before they warm up.
 Fortunately, you can easily defrost your windows in 30 seconds with this simple car window defrosting trick.

-Now if warming up your car is actually terrible for your engine, why did people even do this in the first place?
+Now if warming up your car in winter is actually terrible for your engine, why did people even do this in the first place?
 According to USA Today, this practices comes from the use of cars with carburetors—a fuel delivery system that preceded fuel injection that did require warming up beforehand.
 Some people would have to wait up to 10 minutes before even getting into a car, deeming it safe enough to drive with a warmed up engine.
 Nevertheless, cars and technology have drastically changed since the 1960s, which means this old practice is no longer required.

 Instead, just give it a minute and start with an easy drive.
 Flooring it right away obviously isn’t the solution, but easing yourself into a drive will help to warm your engine faster than you originally thought.